Trends and climate

 Are data owners/processors required to notify the regulator in the event of a breach?

 To date, no such requirement exists under the Data Protection Act.
 However, the revised Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data of the Council of Europe contains a duty to notify the supervisory authority of data breaches which may seriously interfere with the rights and fundamental freedoms of data subjects.
-As Switzerland intends to access the revised treaty, a similar provision may be included in the Data Protection Act in the course of the pending revision process.
+As Switzerland intends to access the revised treaty, a duty to notify has been included in the draft of the revised Data Protection Act.

 Electronic marketing and internet use